 The researchers in Zimbabwe are based at the Biomedical Research and Training Institute (BRTI) in Harare.
 Established in 1995, the BRTI provides effective and professional research facilities including laboratory facilities for molecular diagnostics, micro-biology, serology, TB and immunology.
 BRTI aims to improve health and quality of life in Africa through conducting research and training.
 Its role is to provide the infrastructural support that researchers in all aspects of health need to become effective in influencing policy.

 The study site incorporates major hospitals in Harare (urban setting) Harare Central Hospital (HCH) and Chitungwiza Hospital.
 These hospitals have both inpatient and outpatients care of all age groups with patients referred from local clinics and provincial hospitals.
 The hospitals serve urban and peri-urban communities in southern Harare.
-In addition, outpatients will be recruited from polyclinics in south-western Harare.
+In addition, outpatients are being recruited from Glen View and Rutsanana polyclinics in south-western Harare.

 The BRTI team is led by Dr Katharina Kranzer (Principal investigator) with Professor Rashida Ferrand (Co-principal investigator) and comprises: Dr Ioana Olaru (Study coordinator), Ethel Dauya (Field manager), Tsitsi Bandason (Data manager), Salome Manyau (Social science lead), Beauty Makamure (Laboratory manager) and Tendai Muchena (Administrator).
 Partners include the Department of Medicine and Paediatrics at Harare Hospital and Chitungwiza Hospital, the University of Zimbabwe and Harare City Health Services.